Sheffield City Trust: Golf courses

+As of January 2025, the golf venues are no longer managed by Sheffield City Trust, with Everyone Active taking over operations.

 Finance

+The charity is funded via its three wholly owned subsidiaries, Sheffield International Venues Ltd, Sheffield City Hall Limited and Sheffield Festival Limited.
 In 2005–6 the Trust had an income of £56.7 million, expenditure of £55.8 million and held assets valued at £316 million.
 It is one of the 100 largest UK charitable organisations ranked by annual expenditure.
-The current chair of the Trust is David Grey, the previous chair was Howard Culley and before that (1997-2008) was Paul Blomfield.
+The current chair of the Trust is David Grey, the previous chair was Howard Culley and before that (1997–2008) was Paul Blomfield.

+Despite this, in recent times the trust has suffered financial problems and in 2022 received a £7 million lifeline from Sheffield City Council and agreed to hand back some of the major venues the trust manages.